 As to the first point the Court of Appeal agreed that the notice did not comply with the strict statutory requirements.
 On the Signature issue the Court of Appeal was satisfied that the person who signed was properly authorised.
 The Court went on however to conclude that in this instance the failure it had determined (re the opportunity to inspect at a weekend) did not invalidate the notice.
 Likewise if it was wrong on the signature point in this case as again it did not invalidate the notice.

-As a result Elim Court RTM Co Ltd id acquire the right to manage.
+As a result Elim Court RTM Co Ltd acquired the right to manage.
 What this case does however highlight is how technical this area of law is and the way many landlords will look to challenge every point.
 As a result it is vital care is taken with dealing with all such applications as there are costs consequences for the unwary or poorly advised.